metaspook/w3-terminal/README.md

 # W3 Terminal
-👨‍💻 Web based command-line Terminal with multi-features.
+👨‍💻 Web based Terminal Emulator with multi-features.

 ### Features
 * Cross-platform and security and multi-user support.